Batch Process Trigger Daily API

 • Uploads are your responsibility.
 The endpoint does not validate that files have finished uploading — it starts the batch process immediately.
 Trigger it only after all files for the day are uploaded, or the process may run against incomplete data.

 • Empty body on success.
-On success, the response body is empty (200 OK).
+On success, the response body is empty.
 Only validation failures return a plain-text message body.

 • Synchronous validation wait.
-If WaitTimeForValidationSeconds is provided, the endpoint holds the connection open until the batch task starts, completes, or the 30-second maximum timeout is reached.
+The endpoint holds the connection open until the batch task starts, completes, or the 60-second server timeout is reached.

 Using retries or still completing onboarding?
 Trigger your batch process right after your files land, instead of waiting for the scheduled time — see the Optimove Data Delivery Guide for the full data delivery workflow.